 Smart football stats explained

-This number is calculated using the numbers of goals scored by each team.
+This number is calculated based on the numbers of goals scored by each team.
 The graphs display the attack for each team depending on the type of game ("host" or "guest").
 This means that for teams that are hosts the "attack force" that is displayed on the match page is calculated based on the number of goals scored while being hosts.
 This way you can take into account situations where a team's performance varies significantly when playing at home versus when playing away.

 The values for this parameter varies from around 10 (weakest attack) to 100 (strongest attack).